-&lt;sup>201 Regarding some of the difficulties associated with measuring the causal effects of digital advertising, see generally Brett Gordon, Florian Zettelmeyer, Neha Bhargava & Dan Chapsky, A Comparison of Approaches to Advertising Measurement: Evidence from Big Field Experiments at Facebook, 38 MKTG SCI.
+&lt;sup>154 This finding is somewhat at odds with the research regarding policy readability cited in note 110, supra.
+Regarding some of the difficulties associated with measuring the causal effects of digital advertising, see, e.g., Brett Gordon, et al., A Comparison of Approaches to Advertising Measurement: Evidence from Big Field Experiments at Facebook, 38 MARKETING SCI.
 193 (2019).

-&lt;sup>202 A study by Goh, Hui and Png, for instance, identifies empirical evidence suggesting that the ability to opt out ® in their case, of spam calls via the U.S. Do Not Call Registry ® may result in an increase in the volume of calls to those consumers who do not opt out.
+&lt;sup>156 A study by Goh, Hui and Png, for instance, identifies empirical evidence suggesting that the ability to opt out - in their case, of spam calls via the U.S. Do Not Call Registry - may result in an increase in the volume of calls to those consumers who do not opt out.
 O'Brien and Smith, 2014, offer a theoretical analysis of other potential spillovers that may occur when consumers choose (not) to share information with firms.

-0-6-year-old EU technology ventures after GDPR.
-Their findings have greater impact on consumer-facing ventures in their initial development stages, as well as for financing transactions led by foreign investors.
-The authors found evidence suggesting that the effects on EU technology ventures persist at least 2.5 years after the GDPR's implementation date in May 2018, although they also found that these somewhat weaken over time.
+Jia, Jin, and Wagman analyze venture investment data from two databases that track global venture investments and find evidence suggesting dramatic drops in investments in newer, 0-6 year old EU technology ventures after GDPR.
+Their findings hold more strongly for consumer-facing ventures that are in their initial development stages, as well as for financing transactions led by foreign investors.
+The authors find evidence suggesting that the effects on EU technology ventures persist at least 2.5 years after the GDPR's implementation date in May 2018, although they also find that the effects somewhat weaken over time.
 While further, and broader, study of the impact of GDPR is warranted, the magnitude and persistence of the effects on venture capital investment in their early findings suggest the potential for substantial effects, at least for certain data rights.
-It will be important to see what such effects look like in the long run, as businesses and regulators adjust to the effects of the regulation.
+It will be important to see what such effects look like over the longer run, as businesses and regulators adjust to the effects of the regulation.

-Telecomm
+• Telecomm

-Adjerid & de Matos conducted a series of field experiments launched by a large telecom provider after GDPR.
+Adjerid & de Matos studied a series of field experiments launched by a large telecom provider after GDPR.
 The field experiments had been designed to foster user consent, as required under GDPR, and the study indicated that the field tests were highly successful.
 As a result, the telecom provider was able to process more personal data after GDPR than it was before.
-To the extent this finding can be generalized, it may suggest that large well-resourced firms are better equipped to minimize the impact of GDPR (and similar regulations) on consumer access.
+To the extent this finding can be